go-ap/fedbox/README.md

 The secondary purpose is to abstract some of the common functionality that such a service would use, such as: HTTP handlers and middlewares, storage and filtering etc.

-The current iteration persists data to PostgreSQL and BoltDB, but I want to also add support for a filesystem based method.
+The current iteration can persist data to PostgreSQL and BoltDB, but I want to also add support for a filesystem based method.